-CAPABILITIES Our services include - A Planning of experimental and computational workflows to enhance data processing and interpretation. - ▲ Collaboration on complex bioinformatics analysis challenges. - Adaptable computing cluster technologies to meet your needs. - Strengthening of grant applications with a range of bioinformatics input. - ▲ Support generating figures and submitting data to repositories. - Bioinformatics training and clinics for one-to-one advice. - Provision of bioinformatics tools on the web or as mobile phone apps.
-The Bioinformatics RTP have been invaluable in the installation and setup up of a new database system which will help us manage and distribute our seed resources.
+CAPABILITIES Our services include - A Planning of experimental and computational workflows to enhance data processing and integration. - Analyses of sequencing, proteomics, and other high-throughput data types. - Collaboration on complex bioinformatics and digital health analysis challenges. - ▲ Strengthening of grant applications with a stable bioinformatics & digital health platform. - Support generating figures and submitting data to repositories. - Taught sessions as well as one-to-one training. - Provision of computational tools on the web or as mobile phone apps The Bioinformatics RTP have been invaluable in the installation and setup up of a new database system which will help us manage and distribute our seed resources.
 Their expertise and flexible, professional approach has been key to enabling the timely installation, and I very much look forward to working with them on other projects."
 Dr Charlotte Allender, Warwick Genetic Resources Unit Computing hardware The Bioinformatics RTP has access to several HPC cluster systems.
 Some we manage ourselves, and some are managed for us by the Scientific Computing RTP.
 These provide computational power far beyond that available on a desktop machine in terms of both CPU core count and available RAM.
 You can apply for accounts on these machines, or RTP staff are able to run analyses on your behalf.
-RESEARCH TECHNOLOGY PLATFORMS List of Instruments /techniques Our team provides assistance in bioinformatics across a broad range of data types and platforms and at all stages of the experimental procedure; from experimental design, through analysis and interpretation, to delivering results as figures and as interactive web tools.
-Techniques on which we regularly work with researchers include (meta)genomics, transcriptomics and proteomics, single-cell sequencing technologies, sequence assembly and regulatory sequence analysis.
-This is not a comprehensive list of the everevolving techniques with which our team has expertise and our experience can prove useful in other fields, so please contact us to discuss how we can help with your research.
+RESEARCH TECHNOLOGY PLATFORMS List of Instruments /techniques Our team provides assistance in bioinformatics and digital health across a broad range of data types and platforms at all stages of data handling; from experimental design, data gathering web-tools, through data analysis, integration and interpretation, to delivering results as figures and as interactive web-tools or mobile phone apps.
+Data types which we regularly work with include (meta)genomics, transcriptomics and proteomics, singlecell sequencing technologies, genome assembly and regulatory sequence analysis.
+This is not a comprehensive list of the ever-evolving techniques that our team are familiar with and our experience can prove useful in other fields, so please contact us to discuss how we can help with your research.